 I’m a writer, a lawyer, a bookseller, and an amateur musician.
 I hope you’ll read my book The Circle of Thirteen and me know how you feel about the issues of women’s rights that are raised in that story.
-Please note also that my new novel The Bookseller’s Daughter is being serialized on these pages.
+Please note also that my new novel Through the Bookstore Window will be published in March 2018 and is now available for pre-order.